-While we Wellingtonians, like most New Zealanders have a massive assortment of spiders living in our region most of them will go unnoticed.
-The exceptions being spiders that either live in our homes or in close proximity to it.
+While we Wellingtonians, like most New Zealanders, have a massive assortment of spiders living in our region most of them will go unnoticed.
+The exceptions are spiders that either live in our homes or in close proximity to it.
 The most common ones we will see are;

-Sheet Web Spider: A yellow and brown spider with a fairly skinny body.
-Whilst they are less common indoors, they will often be found in covered entry ways.
-Just like the Tunnel Web Spider we see more male Sheet Web spiders wandering around our homes.
+A yellow and brown spider with a fairly skinny body.
+Whilst they are less common indoors, they will often be found in covered entryways.
+Just like the Tunnel Web Spider, we see more male Sheet Web spiders wandering around our homes.
 The largest species of Sheet Webs can have a leg span as big as the palm of your hand.

-Daddy Long-legs Spider.
 Tiny bodies with disproportionately long legs are the easiest ways to describe their appearance.
 They will live up in the corners of rooms near ceilings or up in the corners of cupboards.
-Unlike the well told myth that white tails get their powers from eating these guys.
-It is closer to the truth to say they are a formidable opponent to white tail spiders and are very adept at catching whatever creature wanders into their webs using their long legs as an advantage.
+Unlike the well-told myth that whitetails get their powers from eating these guys.
+It is closer to the truth to say they are a formidable opponent to white-tail spiders and are very adept at catching whatever creature wanders into their webs using their long legs as an advantage.

 Where do they live?

 Whilst different species of spider have their own preference of habitat, they all have a few common needs; water, food, and shelter.
 It’s a pretty simple list and our homes and gardens provide all three in abundance.
-I’ve spent a lot of time under houses and have laid eyes on many different species of spider in the darkness under the floorboards.
-The sub floor creates a cave like environment, dark and humid mostly.
+I’ve spent a lot of time under houses and have laid eyes on many different species of spiders in the darkness under the floorboards.
+The subfloor creates a cave-like environment, dark and humid mostly.
 When there is any rubble or old building materials down there Tunnel Webs will love it, and Daddy Long-legs will make a vast array of cobwebs hanging from floor joists and bearers.

 Any light source visible from outside your home will draw in flying insects at night supplying a feast for spiders.
 The gaps and crevices in outside lights is where spiders will build their webs, waiting to ensnare that juicy moth or fly.

 Whilst trees and shrubs anywhere on a property will also provide the three staples for spider comfort, it’s when these are close to or up against a house they can create a problem.
-The branches of plants make the perfect frame to support webs and as with any vegetation there will be an absolute smorgasbord of bugs attracted to them, perfect for many species of spider that lay in wait of their food.
+The branches of plants make the perfect frame to support webs and as with any vegetation, there will be an absolute smorgasbord of bugs attracted to them, perfect for many species of spiders that lay in wait for their food.